Iruka-jp/blockus_ai/README.md

 # blockus_ai
-Attempt to create an AI for the blockus game
+Attempt to create an AI for the blokus game